wangraying/sglang/docs/benchmark/benchmark.md

 <img src="https://raw.githubusercontent.com/wangraying/sglang/refs/heads/v0.3.5.post2-dev/docs/images/itl-vs-chunk-size-wo-mixed-running-normalized.png" alt="ITL Latency w.o.
 Mixed Running" style="width:80%; height:auto;"/>
 </p>

-### Observations
+#### Observations

 When mixed-running is disabled, we typically observe a decrease in TTFT latency as well as a decrease in ITL latency as the prefilled chunk size increases.
 This is expected since increasing chunk size alone without mixed-running, could yield a higher computational efficiency.
-Consequently, this can produce an increased output throughput and a reduced end-to-end latency.
+This is due to the fact that each prefilled batch is restricted to have a single chunking request at most.
+Consequently, an increase in prefilled chunk size can produce an increased output throughput and a reduced end-to-end latency.
 Specific figures are omitted here for brevity.

 ### With Mix-Running Enabled